-Our team comprises four partners and a team of associates.
+Our team comprises three partners and a team of associates.

 What our partners have in common is a career firmly rooted in the academic world.
 This ensures that we maintain the highest possible scientific standards and that we take an active part in the debates of the 'competition community', together with legal scholars, lawyers, judges, members of competition authorities and competition authorities' economists.